-There are things I’ve come across in my years as a writer and editor that I’m always telling friends they must try out.
-Products, services, and even pens and sticky pads that make my life as a writer so much easier—and more colorful.
+There are things I’ve come across in my years as a writer, editor, and agent that I’m always telling friends they must try out.
+Products, services, and other miscellany that make my life as a writer so much easier.
 Now I’ve collect them all in one place for your perusal.

 You might have noticed that Scrivener fans are somewhat enthusiastic about this product.
-That’s because it’s the most amazing writing program you could ever want—and it’s made especially for writers.
-Follow this link for a more expansive explanation on why every writer should at least try it out.
+That’s because it’s the most amazing writing program I’ve found—and it was created specifically for writers.
+Follow this link for a more expansive explanation on why I think every writer should at least try it out.
 If you’re like me, you’ll immediately love it.
-But don’t fret if you don’t.
-I just like how I can tailor a writing program to fit my needs and preferences as a writer.
+Don’t fret if you don’t; like everything in life, it won’t work for everyone.
+I just like how I can tailor it to fit my needs and preferences as a writer.

 Freedom and Anti-Social are great programs for keeping you on track and increasing productivity . . . by blocking the internet for some quiet, anti–social media time.
 I provide a more detailed explanation here.

 If you’re heading into serious query mode, Publishers Marketplace is one of the best resources for narrowing down your list.
 This is where a many agents and editors post recent book deals they’ve done.
 Some agents have more extensive submission guidelines on their PM page, as well as details on who they represent and books they’ve sold in the past.
 While $25/month might seem steep, you can cancel the subscription at any time.
 (Hint: Some writers subscribe to get all the information they need for querying and then cancel after one month.)
 The Publisher’s Lunch newsletter is excellent for keeping up with what’s going on in the book world.
 The free version of the newsletter has great—and reliable—information, but for full access to articles and such, you’d have to subscribe.